zheniu/stochastic-cslr/README.md

 pip install git+https://github.com/zheniu/stochastic-cslr
 ```

-Also, please install `sclite` and put it in your `PATH` for evaluation.
-Please take a look at step 2 for instructions.
+- Also, please install `sclite` and put it in your `PATH` for evaluation.
+Take a look at step 2 for instructions.

 ### 2. Prepare the dataset

-Download the RWTH-PHOENIX-2014 dataset [here](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX/).
-Then, unzip it and obtain the path to `phoenix-2014-multisigner/` folder for later use.
+- Download the RWTH-PHOENIX-2014 dataset [here](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX/).
+- Unzip it and obtain the path to `phoenix-2014-multisigner/` folder for later use.

-To install `sclite` for evaluation, please check this file under the dataset folder: `phoenix-2014-multisigner/evaluation/NIST-sclite_sctk-2.4.0-20091110-0958.tar.bz2`.
+- Install `sclite` for evaluation, check `phoenix-2014-multisigner/evaluation/NIST-sclite_sctk-2.4.0-20091110-0958.tar.bz2` for detail.

 ### 3. Run a quick test

-You use the script `quick_test.py` for a quick test.
+- You use the script `quick_test.py` for a quick test.

 ```
 python3 quick_test.py --data-root your_path_to/phoenix-2014-multisigner